openmole/gridscale/README.md

 Imports
 -------
-In order to use gridscale you should import the folowing namespaces:
+In order to use gridscale you should import the namespace corresponding to the job system you want to use:

-    import fr.iscpif.gridscale._
+    import gridscale.pbs._

 SBT
 -------------
 GridScale is cross compiled against serveral versions of scala.
 To use on of its modules add a dependency like:

-    libraryDependencies += "fr.iscpif.gridscale" %% "gridscalepbs" % version
+    libraryDependencies += "fr.iscpif.gridscale" %% "pbs" % version

 Examples
 --------
-Up to date examples are available in the [example directory](examples/README.md).
+Up to date examples are available in the [example directory](examples/).
-Standalone runnable jars can be generated for each example with the `one-jar` task (please note that this can only be done after the task `package` has been run.

 Development
 --------